seanseah/seanseah.github.io/documentation.md

 ## License

 This theme is free and open source software, distributed under the [The MIT License]({{ site.url }}/license/).
 So feel free to use this Jekyll theme on your site without linking back to me or using a disclaimer.

-If you'd like to give me credit somewhere on your blog or tweet a shout out to [@hmfaysal](https://twitter.com/hmfaysal), that would be pretty sweet.

-[^1]: Used to generate absolute urls in `sitemap.xml`, `feed.xml`, and for canonical urls in `head.html`.
-Don't include a trailing `/` in your base url ie: http://hmfaysal.github.io.
-When developing locally I suggest using `http://localhost:4000` or whatever server you're using to properly load the theme's stylesheet, scripts, and image assets.
-If you leave this variable blank all links will resolve correctly except those pointing home.